 We recommend using our gentle and all-in-one body wash, Sudsy.
 Chock-full of juicy, body brightening citruses like Tangerine, Grapefruit, and Lemon, this bubbly treat will moisturize and cleanse, leaving your body silkier, smoother, buffed, and beautiful.

 Indulge your body in a brightening, juicy citrus treat.
 Drench yourself with botanicals while washing away ick, revealing beautifully balanced, silky smooth skin.Get Sudsy

 Do sweaters make you itchy?
 You can get hives or a rash from the material you’re wearing.
 It’s sweater season, so make sure the fabrics you’re wearing are made of soft, skin-friendly material.
 Choose clothing made of breathable fabrics like cotton, mohair, cashmere, or wool.
 The fibers in these materials don’t scratch your skin, and they allow ventilation so fresh air reaches your skin.
 If you still experience irritation, you may have a skin allergy.
 Test different fabrics to see whether you have skin sensitivity, and opt for those that provide the most comfort.

-Make sure your sheets clean before you snuggle in bed to prevent body acne.
+Make sure your sheets are clean before you snuggle in bed to prevent body blemishes.
 Every time you lay in your bed, your sheets collect your sweat, dirt, dead skin cells, and bacteria you’ve gathered throughout the day.
-Dirty sheets can clog your pores, causing acne breakouts.
+Dirty sheets can clog your pores, causing breakouts.
 Wash your sheets at least once a week with a skin-friendly laundry detergent to keep your sheets fresh and soft.
 Clean sheets made of natural materials can help prevent blemishes, itchiness, and rash.